 Expense is the final difference between a T1 and DSL line.
 Depending on the type of package you have, the cost of DSL service can be anywhere from $19 and $79 monthly.
 As lately as five years ago a T1 line cost was an average of around $1,000 per month.
 This happened to be outside the financial constraints of numerous businesses.
 Since then the cost of a T1 connection now ranges starting from high $300's to the low $700's monthly, which makes it a choice that small businesses and even independent professionals are more likely to look into.
 A T1 line is more pricey than DSL, but what is the real cost to your company in case your Internet connection crashes?
 If you feel that your business absolutely requires that your personnel, phone calls, and emails will always be kept active, it is necessary that you ditch DSL and get a trustworthy T1 line.

-We are specialists in Grant Fractional T1 Line.
-This page is a short listing of the services specifically offered by T1Market in Grant.
+We broker Grant T-1 Line.
+This page is a quick summary of the services specifically offered by T1Market in Grant.

-As we go forward, our goal is to constantly improve our product offerings.
-We now provide enterprise items normally used by bigger companies, particularly: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers also deliver free managed Cisco routers for multi-year agreements.
-Primarily, our objective is to build a bond with you - our client - that will certainly last for years to come.
-Earning your trust is what we do all the time.
-Conserving you cash on economical Ethernet services is how we keep it.
+As we go forward, our wish is to regularly enhance our product offerings.
+We now offer enterprise products typically employed by larger companies, namely: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers even deliver cost-free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to develop a bond with you - our customer - that will definitely last for years to come.
+Acquiring your trust is what we do all the time.
+Conserving you cash on low-cost bandwidth services is precisely how we keep it.